 When adopting any animal, please have your payment for the adoption fee, a driver’s license or ID, and a safe way to transport the animal home.
-For dogs, bring a harness/collar and leash – we have some available for sale at our Re-Tail Store.
-For cats please bring a cat carrier – we have cardboard carriers available for a $10 fee.
+For dogs, bring a harness/collar and leash – or purchase them at our Re-Tail Store.
+For cats please bring a cat carrier – or purchase one at our Re-Tail Store we also have cardboard carriers available for a $10 fee.
 For small animals, bring an enclosure or carrier to transport them home.

 I know of an animal in an abusive situation – what do I do?

 Brother Wolf deeply cares about how all animals are treated in our community.
 We work with the Buncombe County Sheriff’s Office and the City of Asheville Police Department to report animal abuse and neglect.
 To report animal abuse, neglect or cruelty in the City of Asheville, please call Animal Services at (828) 252-1110.
 To report abuse, neglect or animal cruelty in Buncombe County, please call the Sheriff’s Office of Animal Services at (828) 250-6670.